-RIE® stands for “Resources for Infant Educarers”
+RIE® stands for “Resources for Infant Educarers” and Educaring® is how we care for infants

 RIE is a non-profit organization founded by Magda Gerber and pediatric neurologist Tom Forrest, M.D. that promotes a way of seeing infants and toddlers that enables adults to form close, authentic relationships with them through observation, attentive care, and basic trust in their natural abilities.
+This nature and nurture approach is the powerful combination that sets the stage for a secure and confident baby.

 RIE parents are unhurried, sensitive to their babies’ needs and wants, confident in their ability to provide their baby with opportunities for growth, and able to balance their adult needs with the needs of their children.

-RIE babies are self-confident, inner-directed and independent.
+RIE babies are secure, self-confident, inner-directed and competent.

 THE BASIS OF THE EDUCARING® APPROACH: RESPECT